Rights Guaranteed by the Sixth Amendment

 Assert Your Sixth Amendment Rights: Consult with an Attorney

-The right to counsel in a criminal trial is so important it's enshrined in the U.S. Constitution.
-While this particular constitutional right to counsel applies once an interrogation phase begins, there's nothing preventing you from obtaining a lawyer before that point.
+The right to counsel in a criminal trial is so important that is is enshrined in the Bill of Rights.
+While this constitutional right to counsel only applies once an interrogation phase begins, nothing prevents you from speaking to a lawyer before that point.